CollinsKippy/memory-game-js/README.md

 # memory-game-js
-This is a simple memory game that is based on trying to guess which two cards have matching letters.
+This is a simple memory card game that is based on trying to guess which two cards have matching letters.

 ## Tech stack